 In early January, my health seemed to be excellent – I had no symptoms, my energy levels seemed normal, and I had a good overall sense of well-being.
-I even managed a short business trip (two nights) to Kuala Lumpur without any trouble.
+I even managed a quick business trip (two nights) to Kuala Lumpur with no trouble.

 My last clinic appointment with my gastroenterologist was on January 19, 2021.
-On that day, my blood tests (full blood count, CRP, and ESR) were normal.
-And since I seemed to be doing fine, my gastroenterologist recommended that I continue taking oral mesalazine (Salofalk) at a dose of 2 grams daily, i.e. 1 gram of Salofalk twice a day.
+On that day, my blood tests (complete blood count, CRP, and ESR) were normal.
+And since I seemed to do fine, my gastroenterologist recommended I continue taking oral mesalazine (Salofalk) at a dose of 2 grams daily, i.e., 1 gram of Salofalk twice a day.

 Things took a turn for the worse in late January.
 I developed non-specific symptoms initially: